 - Lifting and manual handling accidents

-This summer we have seen the return of many workers to factories following the Covid-19 lockdown.
-Many employees in factories were furloughed and have now returned to the workplace and measures are in place to ensure that factories remain safe for the employees and covid secure and they will therefore need to consider social distancing, wearing masks, regular hand washing and cleaning of communal areas.
-Factories will need to carry out Covid-19 Risk Assessments in accordance with Government Guidelines.
-This may also involve one way systems for entering the building and leaving the building and staggering work start times and finish times.
+During the Covid pandemic, many employees in factories were furloughed and then returned to the workplace and measures were put in place to ensure that factories remained safe for the employees and covid secure and they had to consider social distancing, wearing masks, regular hand washing and cleaning of communal areas.
+Factories were required to carry out Covid-19 Risk Assessments in accordance with Government Guidelines.
+This included one way systems for entering the building and leaving the building and staggering work start times and finish times.

 Risk Assessments and Training